mlflow.models

 Bases: object

-ModelSignature specifies schema of model’s inputs and outputs.
+ModelSignature specifies schema of model’s inputs, outputs and params.

 classmethod from_dict(signature_dict: Dict[str, Any])[source]